 How to use fertilizing on the containers?

 Slow-release fertilizer should be added to your potting mix at the beginning of the gardening season.
-Alternatively, you can sprinkle fertilizer on top of your potting mix right after planting or mix it into the potting mix at planting.
+Alternatively, you can sprinkle fertilizer on your potting mix right after planting or mix it into the potting mix at planting.
 Plants will grow more quickly if you do this.

 Feed vegetable plants organic soil amendments, such as liquid seaweed, fish emulsion, or manure tea, to keep them growing.